 Furthermore, an EU monitoring system has been recently set up to provide information on progress towards a fair, healthy and environmentally friendly food system in EU.
 It is built on a set of key indicators, encompassing all the dimensions of sustainability - environmental, economic and social (including health) [1] (Toth et al., 2024).

 A fair, inclusive, and ethical food system in the EU requires a comprehensive approach that addresses policy, stakeholder engagement, innovative business models, and sustainable practices.
 In this way the EU can promote a more equitable, environmentally sustainable, and socially responsible food system.

+The new vision for Agriculture also envisions a Food Dialogue with the food system’s actors, including consumers, primary producers, industry, retailers, public authorities and civil society.

-Beyond GDP and wellbeing measures
+Beyond GDP measures

 The integration of socio-ecological and wellbeing indicators in EU policy-making is key to monitor and foster a fair and just green transition (OSE, 2024) and to align with the SDG framework, which emphasizes the need “to develop measurements of progress on sustainable development that complement gross domestic product (GDP)” (SDG target 17.19).
 GDP is often used as the single indicator to measure economic progress.
 However, this metric is often criticised and has many shortcomings: it neglects to consider social, political, geopolitical or environmental values and in particular cannot address wellbeing of people, it takes into account increased production without considering where this comes from.
 Therefore, while GDP still remains the single most important economic indicator to measure the overall state of an economy, alternative measures that supplement GDP and that can evaluate countries’ long-term sustainability by taking into account the interplay between natural, social, and human capital are necessary (EP, 2023; DG RTD, 2024).
 This strategic shift is further underscored by the UN Secretary-General, who identifies “complementary measures to GDP” as a crucial step for accelerating the achievement of the SDGs and leaving no one behind (UN, 2023).
 This was pursued further in the recently adopted Pact for the Future, which includes Action 53 committing to 'develop a framework on measures of progress on sustainable development to complement and go beyond gross domestic product’.

-5.2.1
+5.2.1 Measures of wellbeing

 The OECD is leading efforts to develop indicators that measure the wellbeing of individuals, families, society, future generations and the planet, to help monitor societal progress and inform policy decisions across multiple dimensions.
 The 7th OECD World Forum held in November 2024 stressed the need of wellbeing approaches to jointly address the social, economic, and environmental challenges, and help ensure that the green and digital transitions are fair, just, and inclusive.
 Wellbeing indicators, grounded in multidimensional, people-focused frameworks, can help monitor the effects of specific policies and clarify trade-offs and positive synergies across different policy areas and different sectors of society.
 This is important not only for strengthening evidence-based policy making but also for supporting the public acceptance of necessary reforms, and building more cohesive and resilient societies.
 Their emphasis on future wellbeing establishes a link with the emerging strategy on intergenerational fairness.